engwbc/engwbc.github.io/index.md

 </p>

 * **Tutor** - assisted primary school students in subjects such as Mathematics, English and Norwegian.
-* **Event organisation** - on various occassions, including school events and club activities.
+* **Event organisation** - on various occasions, including school events and club activities.

 <br>